oneminch/Notes/WebSockets.md

 - A protocol that provides full-duplex communication channels over a single TCP connection.
-- Allows for persistent, bidirectional, real-time data exchange between a client (typically a web browser) and a server without the need for constant polling.
+- Allows for persistent, bidirectional, real-time data exchange between a client (typically a web browser) and a server without the need for constant [[polling]].
 - Reduces overhead compared to traditional HTTP requests.
 - Ideal for applications requiring instant data updates.
 - Can be secured using the WSS (WebSocket Secure) protocol, similar to HTTPS.
 - **Benefits**
     - Reduced latency due to fewer handshakes.
     - Lower overhead as headers are sent only once during the initial handshake.
-    - Real-time data transfer without polling.
+    - Real-time data transfer without [[polling]].
 -  **How It Works**
     - WebSocket connections start with an HTTP handshake, where the client requests to upgrade the connection to WebSocket (using the `Upgrade` header).
         - If the server supports WebSockets, it responds with an HTTP 101 status code, indicating that the protocol is being switched.